-Sometimes we map generally to a technique but not to its subs
+Sometimes we map generally to a technique but not to its sub-techniques

-We acknowledge the imperfection of this solution, but we also accept that this is a transition year for both ATT&CK and Red Canary.
-In cases where a parent technique has no subs or subs that we don’t map to, we will analyze the parent technique on its own and provide detection guidance for it.
+In cases where a parent technique has no subs or subs that we don’t map to, we will analyze the parent technique on its own and provide appropriate detection guidance.
 However, in cases where sub-technique detections are rampant for a given parent technique, we will focus our analysis and detection guidance entirely on sub-techniques that meet our requirements for minimum detection volume.
 To that point, we decided to analyze sub-techniques that represented at least 20 percent of the total detection volume for a given technique.
 If no sub-technique reached the 20 percent mark, then we analyzed the parent.

 What about threats?

-New to this year’s report is a ranking of the 10 most prevalent threats we encountered in 2020.
-The Red Canary Intelligence Team seeks to provide additional context about threats to help improve decision-making.
+Our Intelligence team seeks to provide additional context about threats to help improve decision-making.
 By understanding what threats are present in a detection, customers can better understand how they should respond.
-Throughout 2020, the Intelligence Team sought to improve how we identified and associated threats in detections.
-We chose to define “threats” broadly as malware, threat groups, activity clusters, or any other threat.
-We took two main approaches to associating a detection to a threat: automatically associating them based on patterns identified for each specific threat and manually associating them based on intelligence analyst assessments conducted while reviewing each detection.
+Throughout 2021, the Intelligence team sought to improve how we identified and associated threats in detections.
+We chose to define “threats” broadly as malware, tools, threat groups, or activity clusters.
+We took two main approaches to associating a detection to a threat: automatically associating them based on patterns identified for each specific threat and manually associating them based on analysts’ assessments conducted while reviewing each detection.

-All that said, how did we tally the numbers for the most prevalent threats?
 In contrast to our technique methodology, we counted threats by the unique environments affected.
-Whereas for techniques we counted multiple detections within the same customer environment as distinct tallies, for threats we decided to only count by the number of customers who encountered that threat during 2020.
+Whereas for techniques we counted multiple detections within the same customer environment as distinct tallies, for threats we decided to only count by the number of customers who encountered that threat during 2021.
 This is due to the heavy skew introduced by incident response engagements for laterally moving threats that affect nearly every endpoint in an environment (think ransomware).

-Had we counted threats by individual detections, ransomware and the laterally moving threats that lead up to it (e.g., Cobalt Strike) would have been disproportionately represented in our data.
-We believe counting in this way gives an appropriate measure of how likely each threat is to affect any given organization, absent more specific threat modeling details for that organization.
+Had we counted threats by individual detections, ransomware—and the laterally moving threats that lead up to it (e.g., Cobalt Strike)—would have been disproportionately represented in our data.
+We believe our approach to counting gives an appropriate measure of how likely each threat is to affect any given organization, absent more specific threat modeling details for that organization.
 It also serves as a check against the acknowledged bias in the way we count technique prevalence.

-This means that while the top 10 threats are worth focusing on, they are not the only threats that analysts should focus on, since there may be other impactful ones that are unidentified and therefore underreported.
-Despite these flaws, we believe that the analysis and detection guidance across the threats and techniques in this report is reflective of the overall landscape, and, if implemented, offers a great deal of defense-in-depth against the threats that most organizations are likely to encounter.
+While the top threats are worth focusing on, they are not the only threats to consider, since other impactful ones may be unidentified and therefore underreported.
+The analysis and detection guidance in this report is reflective of the overall landscape, and, if implemented, offers a great deal of defense-in-depth against the threats that most organizations are likely to encounter.

 Knowing the limitations of any methodology is important as you determine what threats your team should focus on.
-While we hope our top 10 threats and detection opportunities help prioritize threats to focus on, we recommend building out your own threat model by comparing the top threats we share in our report with what other teams publish and what you observe in your own environment.
+While we hope our top 10 threats and detection opportunities help you and your team prioritize, we recommend building your own threat model by comparing the top threats we share in our report with what other teams publish and what you observe in your own environment.